liqotech/liqo/docs/installation/install.md

 liqoctl install kubeadm
 ```

-The name of the cluster is automatically generated, then used during the peering and offloading processes.
+The id of the cluster is automatically generated, then used during the peering and offloading processes.
-Alternatively, you can manually specify a desired name with the `--cluster-name` flag.
+Alternatively, you can manually specify a desired id with the `--cluster-id` flag.

 ```{admonition} Service Type
 By default, the **kubeadm** provider exposes *liqo-auth* and *liqo-gateway* with **LoadBalancer** services.